 Can I Freeze Coconut Cookies?

-If you want to make the dough ahead of time and freeze it later, then you can place the wrapped logs in an airtight container and freeze for up to 1-month.
-Simply allow the logs to sit on the counter for a few minutes, then unwrap and cut into slices.
+If you want to make the dough ahead of time and freeze it later, then you can place the wrapped logs in an airtight container and freeze them for up to one month.
+Simply allow the logs to sit on the counter for a few minutes, then unwrap and cut them into slices.

-If you decide to bake the cookies, then freeze, place the cooled cookies in an airtight container or freezer bag and freeze for up to 1-month.
+If you decide to bake the cookies, then freeze them, place the cooled cookies in an airtight container or freezer bag, and freeze them for up to one month.

 If you don’t have a hand mixer, this dough can be made using a wooden spoon or a sturdy spatula.